 - Add the flour mixture and stir by hand or at the lowest mixer speed until mixed, taking care not to overmix.

 - Fold in the chocolate chips and nuts.
 Divide the mixture between the muffin tins.
 The tins will be full.
-Sprinkle the coarse sugar on top of the muffins.
+Sprinkle the coarse sugar over the muffins.

 - Bake for 18-20 minutes until golden brown or an inserted toothpick comes out clean.